 “At graduation, I was commissioned in the U.S. Army and served in the 77th Infantry Division.
 UHS’ commitment to military members and their families, for me, is very personal.” – Alan B. Miller, UHS Founder and Executive Chairman

 In response to the present and growing need for high quality, intensive behavioral health services, UHS developed a network of treatment centers, support staff and medical professionals dedicated to treating active duty service members and veterans.
 Our multidisciplinary teams work closely with installation personnel and VA resources to help patients achieve established treatment goals.

 We have spent the last several years expanding the locations and resources dedicated to military-specific behavioral health services.
-Thirteen UHS behavioral health facilities have been designated Patriot Support Centers of Excellence.
+Twelve UHS behavioral health facilities have been designated Patriot Support Centers of Excellence.
 Each location operates a fully dedicated unit (or units) with an emphasis on maintaining close communication with the appropriate command infrastructure.
 The goal of all facilities is to return all service members to full duty with honor.

 There are seven other facilities designated as Support Service Centers under Patriot Support.
 These facilities meet the same high standards set for our Centers of Excellence but may not have fully dedicated units.
 In total, the Patriot Support Program is comprised of 19 facilities that provide quality, specialized care to the military community.